Science-based parenting: finding your way

 I often see questions whether RIE® is supported by science.
 (For example, this thread on Reddit.)

 To re-iterate, the true essence of RIE® is not in these recommendations; it’s in the key principles of respect and trust.
 At its core, RIE is a philosophy, much as parenting is probably more of an art than science (as Robin Einzig eloquently describes here).
-But if you, like me, are into science-based parenting, you might find it encouraging that ideas like sensitive observation, freedom to explore, and baby’s involvement in caregiving activities are solidly backed by science.
+But if you, like me, are into science-based parenting, you might find it encouraging that ideas like sensitive observation, freedom to explore, and baby’s involvement in caregiving activities are very solidly backed by science.
+(I recently had a wonderful opportunity to discuss some of the research supporting respectful parenting with Janet Lansbury on Unruffled.)

 To my knowledge, there is no research specifically on RIE® itself, but I don’t see this as a negative - it’s just not possible to study the effects of a whole parenting philosophy, because there are so many variables in how individual families apply it and so much variability in family circumstances.
 It’s possible to isolate the effects of individual recommendations… but as I said above, I believe at its core RIE is not about the specifics and techniques.